|

 many things in my life, and now is allowing me to encourage

 others who are going through similar difficulties.
+The tapestry

 of life will bring more dark threads in the future, but I know